safiarahmat11/Sales-and-Profit-Analysis-Using-Tableau/README.md

 # Sales-and-Profit-Analysis-Using-Tableau
 The project depicts:
-- Country-wise sales performanc
+- Country-wise sales performance
 - Best of the items being sold
 - Year in which the most profit was made
 - Items popular among different gender (which products males are buying more, which product females are buying more)
-- Compare COGS (cost of goods sold to profit made using line chart)
+- Compare COGS (cost of goods sold) to profit made using line chart.